Towards practical and error-robust quantum position verification: The QPV QPVswap protocol

-A natural question to ask is whether we can extend the single round protocol to a general $n$-round parallel protocol, where the verifiers send $n$ qubits from both sides to form the density matrix $\rho_s = \rho_{s_0} \otimes \rho_{s_1} \otimes \dots \otimes \rho_{s_{n-1}}$ for some string $s \in \{0,1\}^n$.
-A proof for this does not follow trivially from the single round security proof since attackers can now in principle take blocks of inputs and apply entangling operations on them.
-We shall prove that for the QPV$_{\textsf{SWAP}}$ protocol strong parallel repetition does indeed hold, i.e.\ the probability of success of winning $n$ rounds decreases as $(2/3)^n$.
+An important question to ask is whether we can extend the single round protocol to a general $n$-round parallel protocol, where the verifiers send $n$ qubits from both sides to form the density matrix $\rho_s = \rho_{s_0} \otimes \rho_{s_1} \otimes \dots \otimes \rho_{s_{n-1}}$ for $s \in \{0,1\}^n$.
+Note that this does not follow naively from the single round security proof since attackers can now in principle take blocks of inputs and apply entangling operations on them.
+We will prove that for the QPV$_{\textsf{SWAP}}$ protocol strong parallel repetition does indeed hold, i.e.\ the probability of success of winning $n$ rounds decreases as $(2/3)^n$, implying that the best strategy for attackers is to simply attack each round individually.
 Again we can write down the problem as a SDP optimization task where we optimize over all PPT operations on the $2n$ qubits the attackers receive.

-As shown in Appendix \ref{AppendixParallel}, there is a feasible dual solution yielding a dual value of $(2/3)^n$, which bounds the probability of success under LOCC measurements by $(2/3)^n$.
+In Appendix \ref{AppendixParallel} we find an explicit analytical solution to the dual problem.
+The solution is non-trivial and depends on the specifics of the QPV$_{\textsf{SWAP}}$ protocol, so it does not generalize naturally to strong parallel repetition results for other protocols.
+The solution yields a value of $(2/3)^n$, which bounds the probability of success under LOCC measurements by $(2/3)^n$.
 A feasible solution to the primal problem is to fill in the single round solution $n$ times and this has success probability $(2/3)^n$.
-Since this strategy turns out to be the above mentioned single round LOCC measurement applied to each $\rho_{s_i}$, we find that the upper bound is again tight, and we have shown strong parallel repetition for the QPV$_{\textsf{SWAP}}$ protocol.
+Since this strategy coincides with the previously mentioned single round LOCC measurement applied to each of the individual rounds of $\rho_{s_i}$, we find that the upper bound of $(2/3)^n$ is again attained by an LOCC measurement and tight.
+Thus we show strong parallel repetition for the QPV$_{\textsf{SWAP}}$ protocol against attackers restricted to LOCC operations.

+Strong parallel repetition is a useful result for the practical implementation of QPV protocols.
+First of all it implies that when playing multiple rounds we don't have to wait until a single round is finished, thus simplifying the timing constraints of multiple rounds.
+Secondly, it implies a linear lower bound on the entanglement adversaries need to attack the protocol perfectly as shown in section \ref{sec:qpvswapattack}.